 The National Parks State Quarter program is a circulating commemorative United States quarter-dollar coin series that began in 2010.
 The program is officially known as the America the Beautiful Quarters®.
 The Treasury Department modeled the series on the hugely successful 50 State Quarters® Program.
-The U.S. Mint will issue the quarters at the rate of 5 coins per year for 11 years, producing one National Parks Quarter for each of the fifty state, plus Washington, D.C. and four territories.
+The U.S. Mint will issue the quarters at the rate of 5 coins per year for 11 years, producing one National Parks Quarter for each of the fifty states, plus Washington, D.C. and four territories.

 The legislation which created the National Parks Quarters bill, HR 6184, is formally titled America’s Beautiful National Parks Quarter Dollar Coin Act of 2008.
 It was introduced by Rep. Michael Castle (R-Delaware) who has long been a proponent of important coin legislation.
 It was Castle who sponsored the original 50 State Quarters bill.